Daniel7Fallon/WalkieTalkieLLM/README.txt

 Sprint 4:
 -XMLParser deserialises XML comic into in memory comic object.
--ComicPostProcessor takes the comic object and adds in the panels with the translated
+-ComicPostProcessor takes the comic object and duplicates panels with the second character saying the translations.
+-Now have classes representing the tags for in memory storage of comics.